couchdeveloper/RXPromise/README.md

     RXPromise* newPromise = promise.thenOn(queue, onSuccess, onError);

-The very first promise, the "root promise", must be obtained from an asynchronous service provider, though:
+The very first promise, the "root promise", should be obtained from an asynchronous service provider, for example:

 ```objective-c
     RXPromise* rootPromise = [self doSomethingAsync];